google/earthenterprise/docs/geedocs/docsrc/BUILD_DOCS.md

    **NOTE**: To Generate HTML in Windows
    ```
-   Open a cmd prompt as Administrator
+   Open a cmd prompt
+   cd earthenterprise
    add this in your git config of your repo
-   cd earthenterprise
    Add this line in .git/config under [core]
     autocrlf = input
    cd earthenterprise\docs\geedocs\docsrc